U.S. flag

 Statutes Enforced:

-Title VI of the Civil Rights Act of 1964 prohibit exclusion from participation in, denial of benefits of, and discrimination on the grounds of race, color, or national origin, including limited English proficiency by programs and activities receiving federal financial assistance from DOC.
+Title VI of the Civil Rights Act of 1964 prohibit exclusion from participation in, denial of benefits of, and discrimination on the grounds of race, color, or national origin by programs and activities receiving federal financial assistance from DOC.
 DOC has promulgated regulations to effectuate the applicable provisions of Title VI.

 Title IX of the Education Amendments of 1972 prohibits exclusion from participation in, denial of the benefits of, or discrimination on the basis of sex in any education program or activity receiving Federal financial assistance.
 DOC has promulgated regulations to effectuate the applicable provisions of Title IX.